Habeel-Shamsudeen/GradeIt/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](https://chatgpt.com/c/LICENSE) file for details.

----

 ## 🤝 Contributing

 Contributions are welcome!
-If you find any bugs or want to enhance the project, feel free to submit a pull request.
+If you find any bugs or want to enhance the project, feel free to raise an issue or submit a pull request to the test branch.

 ---